voodoochild/gnashblade/README.md

-# Kripp
+# Gnashblade

-Named after the very best Black Lion Trading Company employee there is, Kripp is a REST API designed to store trading data.
+Named after the Black Lion Trading Company head honcho (and all round nice guy) there is, Gnashblade is a REST API designed to store trading data.
 It supports cross–domain AJAX requests via CORS.

 ## Setup